 - Children’s content dominates

-9 out of 20 of the Top 20 European TV titles by presence in catalogs were children’s animated series.
+9 out of 20 of the Top 20 European TV titles present in catalogs were children’s animated series.
 Peppa Pig dominates, found in 69 separate catalogs in 20 countries, with the rather more adult-themed live-action Irish/Canadian co-pro of Vikings not far behind.
 The cultural phenomenon that is Lego enabled Denmark to snag four positions in the Top 20 with its Ninjago: Masters of Spinjitzu.

 - Age is no barrier